How AGLedger Works

 The accountability loop

 AGLedger structures agent work before it starts and records everything through completion.
 The lifecycle is a 17-state machine.
 Most mandates follow the happy path.
-Six API calls complete a full cycle.
+Four endpoints complete the full lifecycle.

 1. Principal creates a mandate